samahd626/learnfromsamahd/content/blog/why-php-is-a-good-first-language-to-learn/index.md

 ---
 title: Why PHP is a good first language to learn
 date: 2020-07-29T17:48:16.641Z
-description: Hello, this post is about why you shouldn’t learn php as a beginner aspiring to be a pro someday.
+description: Hello, this post is about why you should learn php as a beginner aspiring to be a pro someday.
 You should read this if you really want to be pro.
 tags: